DanielPSparta/Sparta-Course/README.md

 # Sparta-Course
-A repository for all Sparta course work
+A repository for all Sparta course work and notes split into weeks